 Are Hanging Real Estate Signs Right for Me?

 As with most things, there are pluses and minuses to every type of real estate sign.
 Below are some of the advantages and disadvantages of using hanging signs.

-- Due to their vertical height, hanging realtor signposts tend to be more cumbersome to transport than non-hanging sign frames.
+Due to their vertical height, hanging realtor sign posts tend to be more cumbersome to transport than non-hanging sign frames.
 Many hanging signs are assembled in a way that allows you to break them down into smaller parts before transporting them.
-This is particularly useful if, like most agents, you drive a vehicle that isn’t built for carrying large cargo.
-Nevertheless, size is another factor that is frequently outweighed by the advantages of hanging signs.
+This is particularly useful if, like most agents, you drive a vehicle which isn’t built for carrying large cargo.
+Nevertheless, size is another factor which is frequently outweighed by the advantages of hanging signs.

 Standard Real Estate Hanging Sign Size